-This reference design plus related software is designed and tested to meet UL-217 8th edition and similar smoke/fire detection standards.
+This reference design plus related software is designed and tested to meet UL 217/UL 268 and similar smoke/fire detection standards.
 To address the needs of different customers a number of solution offerings are available which are summarized in the table below.
 The hardware is Arduino form factor compatible and is designed to accelerate prototyping and the evaluation of the embedded smoke detection algorithm.
 The hardware is compromised of the EVAL-CN0537-ARDZ reference design which is described the CN0537 circuit note and the supporting EVAL-ADICUP3029 microcontroller board.
-The Data (EVAL-CNO537-DATA) package provides an extensive smoke dataset taken at UL-217 certified facilities for those who wish to develop their own algorithm and the CN0537 source code - excluding the detection algorithm.
+The Data (EVAL-CN0537-DATA) package provides an extensive smoke dataset taken at UL certified facilities for those who wish to develop their own algorithm and the CN0537 source code - excluding the detection algorithm.
 The Algorithm (EVAL-CN0537-ALGO) package includes everything in the Data package and a UL certified smoke detection algorithm with associated algorithm project files.

 |Smoke detector reference design hardware for prototyping and solution evaluation.

-A tested and verified UL-217 smoke detection algorithm is embedded as part of the installer for evaluation.
+A tested and verified UL 217/UL 268 smoke detection algorithm is embedded as part of the installer for evaluation.

-CN0537 Source Code (excl. detection algorithm) plus over 1000+ sample fire/smoke datasets taken at certified UL-217 facilities for algorithm development.
+CN0537 Source Code (excl. detection algorithm) plus over 1000+ sample fire/smoke datasets taken at certified UL 217/UL 268 facilities for algorithm development.

 Since the 1970s, smoke detectors have become commonplace in commercial and residential buildings.
-Two basic types of detectors exist today—the ionization type, which uses radioactive matter to ionize the air and checks for an electrical imbalance; and the photoelectric type, which uses a light source aimed at an angle away from a photodetector and checks for photodetector current caused by the light reflecting from airborne particles to the photodiode.
+Two basic types of detectors exist today, the ionization type that uses radioactive matter to ionize the air and checks for an electrical imbalance, and the photoelectric type that uses a light source aimed at an angle away from a photodetector and checks for photodetector current caused by the light reflecting from airborne particles to the photodiode.
 Although a combination solution of both types is recommended, the photoelectric smoke detector is more popular due to its improved reliability in detecting common house fires and faster response times to smoldering fires.

 Unfortunately, smoke detector technology and regulations have also remained virtually the same since the 1970s despite the advances in electronics and common household materials through the decades.
-New revisions in standards, such as ANSI/UL-217 and ANSI/UL-268, published by Underwriters Laboratory (UL), or the NFPA® 72 National Fire Alarm Code, published by the National Fire Protection Agency (NFPA), aim to address this gap by placing more complex requirements on modern smoke detector designs.
+New revisions in standards, such as ANSI/UL 217 and ANSI/UL 268, published by Underwriters Laboratory (UL), or the NFPA® 72 National Fire Alarm Code, published by the National Fire Protection Agency (NFPA), aim to address this gap by placing more complex requirements on modern smoke detector designs.
 Other worldwide standards, such as EN 14604, EN 54, and ISO 7240 will likely add similar tests to address this and other concerns in the future, making it more important to have more advanced sensing capabilities.